 UKIP is against both solutions.
 Beyond a few platitudes about “integration,” however, UKIP has said nothing about how a Balkanized population is to live in reasonable peace and freedom—an issue ultimately much more important than whether the UK stays in the European Union.

 .
 In Britain and America, many nationalists think well of the BNP and regard UKIP, with its Karl Rove-style pandering to minorities, as a decidedly inferior substitute.
 Radix’s

 The formula for UKIP’s success is they actually believe the bulls**t they preach about wanting a normal liberal democracy with less immigrants living off welfare.
 That is not what we want and is incredibly foolish to demand that Identitarians stop promoting our own ideology and instead, advocate a non-racial political agenda that none of us actually believe in.
 [UKIP and the Sailer Strategy May 21, 2014]

 .
 But these people control the discourse.
 No one can rub their noses in the slime from the millions of corpses their idols piled up.
 In contrast, Griffin’s now-abandoned national socialism turned out to be insurmountable.

 meaning.
 It, and the other Euro-skeptic parties, show that when a political Establishment systematically abuses its base, the base eventually bites back

-Dr. Sean Gabb [Email him] is a writer, academic, broadcaster and Director of the Libertarian Alliance in England.
+Nigel Farage and his party deserve the admiration and thanks of everyone who is not in love with the current order of things.Dr.
+Sean Gabb [Email him] is a writer, academic, broadcaster and Director of the Libertarian Alliance in England.
 His monograph Cultural Revolution, Culture War: How Conservatives Lost England, and How to Get It Back and his novel The Churchill Memorandum and other works can be purchased through Amazon.co.uk.
 For his account of the Property and Freedom Society`s 2008 conference in Bodrum, Turkey, click here.
 For his address to the 2009 PFS conference, “What is the Ruling Class?”, click here; for videos of the other presentations, click here.